 - 1-2 dashes of Tabasco sauce, cayenne pepper, or other hot sauce

-- 1-2 tbsp butter or bacon grease (if needed)
+- 1-2 Tbsp butter or bacon grease (if needed)

 Baking Tips: 1) Spoon the flour into your measuring cup, and level it off with the back side of a knife.
 If you scoop the flour, it will pack into the measuring cup, yielding too much flour, 2) Instead of 4 Tbsp each of butter and shortening, feel free to use 8 Tbsp of shortening or butter, or any combination up to 8 Tbsp.

-1 Preheat oven to 450 F. Prepare a floured surface for shaping the dough and have an ungreased baking sheet ready (lined with Silpat sheets if you have them).
+1 Preheat oven to 450°F. Prepare a floured surface for shaping the dough and have an un-greased baking sheet ready (lined with Silpat sheets if you have them).

 3 Using a fork or a pastry blender cut in the shortening and butter.
 Work quickly, you don’t want the fats to melt – the key to fluffy biscuits is minimal handling.
 The mixture should be crumbly.

-3 Make a well in the flour mixture, and pour in the buttermilk.
+4 Make a well in the flour mixture, and pour in the buttermilk.
 Stir with a spoon and blend just until the liquid is absorbed and the dough comes away from the sides of the bowl – add 1-2 tbsp more buttermilk if the dough is dry.
 Do not over mix; the dough will be tacky, neither wet nor dry.

-4 With lightly floured hands, turn out the dough onto a lightly-floured surface and gently fold it over on itself 2 or 3 times.
+5 Fold and shape dough: With lightly floured hands, turn out the dough onto a lightly-floured surface and gently fold it over on itself 2 or 3 times.
 Shape into a 3/4” thick round.
 If you use a rolling pin, be sure to flour it first to keep the dough from sticking to the pin.

-5 Using a 2-inch biscuit cutter, cut out the biscuits pressing straight down (avoid the temptation to twist the cutter as twisting keeps the biscuits from rising).
+6 Cut out biscuits: Using a 2-inch biscuit cutter, cut out the biscuits pressing straight down (avoid the temptation to twist the cutter as twisting keeps the biscuits from rising).
 Dip the cutter in flour between cuttings to keep the dough from sticking to the cutter.

-7 Optional: Brush the tops of the biscuits with melted butter.
+8 Brush with butter: (Optional) Brush the tops of the biscuits with melted butter.

-1 Preheat a 4-quart saucepan over medium high heat (put a few drops of water in the pan – when they evaporate, you know the pan is ready).
+1 Brown the sausage, stir in onions: Preheat a 4-quart saucepan over medium high heat (put a few drops of water in the pan – when they evaporate, you know the pan is ready).
 Crumble the sausage into the pan and let it brown for a minute or two, then turn down to medium heat.

-2 Remove sausage with a slotted spatula or spoon, leaving the drippings in the pan.
+2 Adjust fat, add flour, brown the flour: Remove sausage with a slotted spatula or spoon, leaving the drippings in the pan.
 If less than 3 tbsp of drippings remain, add enough butter (or bacon grease) to equal about 3 tbsp of drippings.

-3 Stir in poultry seasoning, nutmeg, Worcestershire sauce, Tabasco sauce and salt – cook for 1 minute to deepen the flavors.
-Slowly add the milk and cook over medium heat, stirring occasionally, until thickened (about 15 minutes).
+4 Add the milk, and cook until thickened: Slowly add the milk and cook over medium heat, stirring occasionally, until thickened (about 15 minutes).
 Be patient, it will thicken!